 The American red squirrel is one of three species of tree squirrels currently classified in the genus (Tamiasciurus) and the squirrel family (Sciuridae), belonging to the order (Rodentia).

-The American red squirrel is also known as the pine squirrel, North American red squirrel, boomer, fairydiddle and chickaree.
+The American red squirrel is also known as the pine squirrel, North American red squirrel, boomer, fairydiddle, and chickaree.

 The American red squirrel is a small mammal with reddish to reddish-gray fur on top and a white or cream underside.
-It is 7 to 8 inches long, excluding the tail and weighs about 5 to 9 ounces.
+It is 7 to 8 inches long, excluding the tail, and weighs about 5 to 9 ounces.
 These squirrels have white around their eyes and a bushy tail.
 In the winter, they get tufts of hairs at the tips of their ears.
-In the summer, these squirrels may have a black stripe on its sides.
+In the summer, these squirrels may have a black stripe on their sides.
 They have curved front claws and powerful hind legs, making them very good climbers and jumpers.

-The American red squirrel is found in coniferous, deciduous and mixed coniferous-deciduous forests.
+The American red squirrel is found in coniferous, deciduous, and mixed coniferous-deciduous forests.

 American red squirrels are primarily granivores (seed predators).
 A large part of their diet is made up of pine seeds.
-These squirrels also eat a wide-variety of foods including insects, seeds, bark, nuts, fruits, mushrooms and pine seeds or cones.
-They will sometimes consume insects, young birds, mice and rabbits.
+These squirrels also eat a wide variety of foods including insects, seeds, bark, nuts, fruits, mushrooms, and pine seeds or cones.
+They will sometimes consume insects, young birds, mice, and rabbits.

-Mating season is in the late winter.
+The mating season is in the late winter.
 American red squirrels are spontaneous ovulators.
 Females will enter estrus for only one day, but venture from their territory prior to ovulation.
 Males will compete with one another for the opportunity to mate with the estrous female.
 Estrous females will mate with 4 to 16 males.

-These squirrels make their nests in a variety of places including hollows in the ground, in tree hollows, logs or crotches in trees.
+These squirrels make their nests in a variety of places including hollows in the ground, in tree hollows, logs, or crotches in trees.
 About a month after mating, the female will have a litter of between three to seven young, called kittens.
 Young are weaned after seven or eight weeks and will leave their mother when they are about 18 weeks old.

 The American red squirrel is found in the Rocky Mountain states and in the eastern United States south to northern Virginia and west to Illinois, Indiana and Ohio as well as parts of Alaska and Canada.
 These squirrels are not found in most of the Great Plains or in the southeastern United States, because conifer trees are not common in those areas.